 To whom it may concern:

-I will direct all my unused income expeditiously into the following types of activities and projects:
+As I have done in the past, I will direct all my unused income expeditiously into the following types of activities and projects:

 - elementary education in readin’, writin’, and ‘rithmetic

-- the promotion of lifelong learning
+- the promotion of an ethos of lifelong learning

 - the construction of useful structures, whose design and engineering will be testaments to the genius and greatness of the human spirit